boebe24/boebe-DPP-Server/README.md

 | CarbonFootprint     | [Carbon Footprint Template](https://github.com/admin-shell-io/submodel-templates/tree/main/published/Carbon%20Footprint) | Carbon footprint information |
 | Images              | N/A | Files, each containing a URL to an image |

+#### Important Notice: Sample Data

+> **Disclaimer:** The data contained in `productsDPPs.json` is provided solely as a sample to help users understand the usage and structure of the DPP (Digital Product Passport) format.
+> All of the
+> - weight measurements
+> - Carbon footprint amounts
+> - Contact information
+> - Other product details
+>
+>  are **fictional** and do not correspond to any real-world products or entities.
+This sample data is intended for demonstration and educational purposes only.

 For more details on the Asset Administration Shell format, refer to the [Plattform Industrie 4.0 documentation](https://www.plattform-i40.de/IP/Redaktion/DE/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part_2_V1.pdf?__blob=publicationFile&v=8).

 Recommended tools for editing AAS: